pezzcvd/daphneg2/README.md

 The tool is quite modular and flexible and it will suite plant biologists who work with *A.thaliana*, as DAPHnE-G is taylored specifically for this organism.
 On the other hand the modularity of the structure could allow the implementation of other data repositories for different organisms.

 The pipeline has been developed in order to collect and automatize part of the analysis used in the *SNPstar* webserver.
-This is a comprehensive database/data repository that aims to characterize the ecotypes of *A.thaliana* as for mutations, associations and differences in sequences and strutures are concerned.
-Among the provided resouces it has been developed also a tool to calculate associations with phnotypical and environmental traits.
+This is a comprehensive database/data repository that aims to characterize the ecotypes of *A.thaliana* for mutations, associations and differences in sequences and structures are concerned.
+Among the provided resources it has been developed also a tool to calculate associations with phenotypical and environmental traits.